-The Combined Board of the Cheyenne Eagle Butte School supports the Elementary and Secondary Schools Act (formerly known as No Child Left Behind).
+The Cooperative Board of the Cheyenne-Eagle Butte School supports the Every Student Succeeds Act (formerly known as No Child Left Behind).
 As part of School Improvement Plans, students are expected to work toward proficiency in reading and math.
-In addition, we expect at least 94% attendance rate for all students (will include Every Student Succeeds Act language at a later time).
+In addition, we expect at least 94% attendance rate for all students.